walethewave/SQL-Driven-Sales-Performance-Analysis/README.md

 6. What is the total cost of goods sold (COGS) for each product line?
 7. Which product lines have the highest and lowest average gross margin percentages?
 8. How does the quantity sold for each product line vary throughout the week?
-9. What is the revenue trend for each product line over the past six months?
+9. What is the revenue trend for each product line over the past three months?
 10. How does customer satisfaction (rating) correlate with the purchase of specific product lines?
 11. Which payment methods are most commonly used for purchasing each product line?
 12. How does the average unit price of each product line change over time?